mdjarrel/HA-UCTronics-OLED/UCTronics_OLED_Display_C/README.md

 Special thanks to [DC Walter](https://github.com/dcwalter) for fixing the code to support C unit for temperature, and also fixing CPU usage, and adding the HA Logo.

+## Install Guide

-## First Step
+### First Step
+1. Install
 1. Disable "Protection mode"
-2. Start the addon, this will allow Adam's script to enable I2C interface.
+1. Start the addon, this will allow Adam's script to enable I2C interface.
-### MAKE SURE YOU REBOOT TWICE
+1. Reboot Twice!

-## Second Step.
+### Second Step.
-1. Enable "Protection mode"
+1. Re-enable "Protection mode"
-2. Start the addon
+1. Start the addon
-3. Check the "Log" and see if there are any error.
+1. Check the "Log" and see if there are any error.
-4. Your OLED should be displaying.
+1. Your OLED should be displaying.